 Profile of Applicants

-It is aimed at professionals, researchers, and graduate students (Masters and PhD) notably in Economics, in Social Sciences and Finance.
+The PSE Summer School is aimed at professionals, researchers, and graduate students (Masters and PhD) notably in Economics, in Social Sciences and Finance.
 Undergraduate students in Economics will be considered if their profile is exceptionally strong.